★ Ultimate guide to sms marketing ★

 When done properly, SMS marketing campaigns leave both customers and businesses happy.
 But when done improperly, texting campaigns can become intrusive or spammy.
 To prevent this, you need to comply with the Telephone Consumer Protection Act (TCPA).

 This is the most important aspect of compliance.
 The TCPA requires that you get “express written consent” from your recipients before you add them to your text marketing campaigns.
-Consent can be expressed by having a customer text in a keyword to opt into your program, by a form submit on your website, or a paper form.
+Customers can express consent and opt in to your program by texting in a keyword, submitting a form on your website, or filling out a paper form.
+Failure to get consent from recipients before sending them text market messages is a TCPA violation.

 It’s important to note that this written consent can’t be buried in a pages-long consent form full of legalese.
 Consent must be clear and conspicuous, so the recipient knows what they’re signing up for.